-A hippo has a stocky, barrel-shaped body, a big, wide head and a square snout.
+A hippo has a stocky, barrel-shaped body, a big, wide head, and a square snout.
 It also has short legs.
 Each foot has four webbed toes and is known as a hoof.
-The mouth of a hippopotamus is huge and contains very long and curved canine teeth.
-A hippo also has small ears and a short tail.
-Its skin is a mixture of grey, brown and pink in colour and is almost hairless.
+The animal's mouth is huge and contains very long and curved canine teeth.
+It has small ears and a short tail.
+Its skin is a mixture of grey, brown, and pink in colour and is almost hairless.

-There are two species of hippopotamus.
+Two species of hippopotamus exist.
 The smaller pygmy hippopotamus (Choeropsis liberiensis) lives around swamps in the forests of West Africa.
 Like the common hippopotamus, its skin produces a red secretion that acts as a sunscreen.
 Unfortunately, the pygmy hippo is endangered.

 Hippos live in groups called herds.
-The groups are also known as pods, bloats and schools.
-A herd generally consists of females and their young and a territorial, breeding male.
+The groups are also known as pods, bloats, and schools.
+A herd generally consists of females and their young and a breeding male, who is territorial.
 Bachelor males may be solitary or may be part of the herd.
 Herds generally consist of around ten to forty animals but may be much larger.

 Hippos are classified as herbivores, or plant eaters.
 Some interesting observations are coming to light, however.
-Researchers have observed hippos eating the dead bodies of baby elephants, impala and even other hippos.
+Researchers have observed hippos eating the dead bodies of baby elephants, impala, and even other hippopotamuses.
 Hippos are thought to be scavengers rather than predators.
-The amount of meat that hippos eat and the frequency of their cannibalism are unknown.
+The amount of meat that they eat and the frequency of their cannibalism are unknown.

 How Hippos Avoid the Heat

 Hippos don’t have sweat glands, despite the use of the term "hippo sweat."
 They spend much of their day in water or wallowing in mud to escape the hot African sun.
 They move on to the banks of a river or lake only if the temperature is low enough.